 - Use birth control that you can trust to prevent pregnancy while taking Vfend (voriconazole injection).

-- This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking Vfend (voriconazole injection), call your doctor right away.
+- If you are pregnant or you get pregnant while taking Vfend (voriconazole injection), call your doctor right away.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.